 It’s said that those who forget the past are doomed to repeat it.
-Lately, it seems there’s been a lot of forgetfulness about the history of women’s reproductive freedom.
-The coat hanger has long been a symbol of the reproductive justice movement.
+Lately, it seems there’s been a lot of forgetfulness about the history of reproductive freedom.
+The coat hanger has long been a symbol of the reproductive rights movement.
 The DC Abortion Fund – contrary to recent conservative media reports – has for many years given away a silver coat hanger pendant to our monthly supporters.

 The pendant is nothing new or even particularly newsworthy.
 Anyone who wants a pendant today can sign up here to become a monthly donor for as little as $10 a month.
 If you do, please consider this my personal thanks.
 Welcome to a wonderful community of dedicated, compassionate abortion access supporters – we’re glad to have you!

 What does your donation go to?
 Helping women in need.
 DCAF is a small, all-volunteer organization that gives out grants to women and girls in DC, Maryland, and Virginia who can’t afford the full cost of abortion care.
 We are no stranger to opposition, but we do this work because we know what the stakes are if we don’t.
 Due to distance, cost, and other state-imposed burdens, it is increasingly difficult to access safe abortion care here in the DC metro area and around the country.
 As a result, we – and many other funds around the country – have seen demand for our help increase steadily, with more and more women calling us for help.